 Instructions

-• Scrub the potatoes, then place them in a large saucepan, cover with cold water and add 1 teaspoon of salt.
+• Scrub the potatoes and place them in a large saucepan.
+Cover with cold water by about 1 inch and add 1 teaspoon of salt.

-• Bring the potatoes to a boil and cook for 12 to 15 minutes, until they're tender when pierced with the tip of a knife.
-Drain and set aside for about 10 minutes, or until they are cool enough to handle.
+• Bring to a boil over medium-high heat and cook for 12 to 15 minutes, until the potatoes are tender when pierced with the tip of a knife.
+Drain and let cool for about 10 minutes, or until easy to handle.

-• Cut the potatoes into 1-inch chunks and add them to a large mixing bowl.
-Add the celery and onion, season with 1/2 teaspoon of salt and a few grinds of black pepper and combine gently.
+• Cut the potatoes into 1-inch chunks and transfer them to a large mixing bowl.
+Add the celery and onion, season with 1/2 teaspoon salt and a few grinds of black pepper, and combine gently.

-• In a separate bowl, whisk together the sour cream, mayonnaise, milk, vinegar, and Dijon, then pour the mixture over the potatoes.
-Add the eggs and chives, then combine gently.
+• In a separate bowl, whisk together the sour cream, mayonnaise, milk, rice vinegar, and Dijon mustard until smooth.

 Nutrition